 Why you should listen

-Wes Moore grew up in Maryland in the early '80s and, after his father passed away when he was 3-years-old, he started acting up.
+Wes Moore grew up in Maryland in the early '80s and, after his father passed away when he was three years old, he started acting up.
 Eventually, at age 13, his mother sent him away to military school.
 This turned out to be a life-changing experience.
 He adjusted well to the rigid order and took off academically, going on to study International Relations at Oxford University on a Rhodes Scholarship.

 A paratrooper and Captain in the United States Army who served a tour of duty in Afghanistan, Moore is also an advocate for veterans.
 In the PBS special Coming Back Home with Wes Moore, he uses his interviewing chops to talk to other veterans about their experiences returning from Iraq and Afghanistan.
 Moore is also the host of Beyond Belief on the Oprah Winfrey Network.